 A second order active bandpass filter by cascading two staggered tuned first order bandpass filters is shown, built and tested.

 For this example a Tschebychev 1 dB bandpass filter is designed.
-The filter characteristics are:
+Tschebyshev filter generates a constant ripple in the passband.
+Also, the attenuation is higher in comparison with a standard Butterworth filter.

 The coefficients for the Tschebychev filter taken from the table: